Second French intervention in Mexico: Multinational intervention

-The pretext for intervention came in July 1861, when Mexican president Benito Juárez placed a moratorium on foreign debt payments and expelled all remaining Spanish diplomats (the ambassador had been withdrawn over unpaid debt claims already in 1857), as he accused the Spanish of having supported the Conservatives in the Reform War.
+The pretext for intervention came in July 1861, when Mexican president Benito Juárez placed a moratorium on foreign debt payments and expelled all Spanish diplomats from the country, accusing Spain of having supported the Conservatives in the Reform War.
 In response, Spain, France, and a reluctant United Kingdom agreed to the Convention of London to ensure that debt repayments would be forthcoming.
 On 14 December, Spanish general Juan Prim occupied Mexico's main port, Veracruz, with 6,200 Spanish soldiers from Cuba.
 2,000 French and 700 British forces joined them on 7 January 1862.
 Historians have considered Prim, who was given powers as minister plenipotentiary to negotiate with the Mexican government, an unusual choice to lead the intervention.
 While well-regarded by the people and in military circles for his experience as governor of Puerto Rico, observer in the Crimean War, and leader in the Moroccan War, he was also of liberal tendency and married to a Mexican citizen, Francisca de Agüero, who was related to a member of Juárez's government.

 On 10 January, Prim issued a manifesto disavowing rumors that the allies had come to conquer or to impose a new government.
 It was emphasized that the three powers merely wanted to open negotiations regarding their claims of damages.
 On 14 January, a bill of claims was presented to the government in Mexico City.
 Foreign Minister Manuel Doblado invited the commissioners to travel to Orizaba with two thousand of their own troops for a conference while requesting that the rest of the tripartite forces embark from Veracruz.
 The proposal to embark most troops was rejected, but negotiations then resulted in an agreement, ratified on 23 January, to move the forces inland and hold the conference at Orizaba.
 The agreement also officially recognized the government of Juárez along with Mexican sovereignty.